-My priorities include equitable access to help for small businesses, support for low workers, and investments in economic activity to create greater resilience across our city.
-Investments in childcare and out-of-school activities will support workers and small businesses get back back to work safely.
+My priorities include equitable access to help small businesses, support for low workers, and investments in economic activity to create greater resilience across our city.
+Investments in childcare and out-of-school activities will support workers and allow small businesses to get back to work safely.
 In the next four years, together, we will build towards a more equitable, resilient Seattle economy by:

 Funding direct-cash assistance to small businesses supported by JumpStart and through new federal and state assistance to get workers back to work safely.

 Enforcing and enhancing labor standards through priority hire, prevailing wage, labor harmony, and other policies.

 Revitalizing our public spaces, parks and safe streets by housing those who are there and turning green spaces and community plazas into thriving economic hubs for safe and healthy spaces.

 Investing in our workforce with training dollars, specifically in childcare and early learning, and for those in the app-based industries.